Seemaaswal7/Homework/Module 1 Challenge.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 **Machine learning**
+**Digit looks at a few things when it determines when and how much to save for you:
+  •	Linked bank account balance
+  •	Upcoming income (paychecks or predicted irregular income)
+  •	Upcoming bills
+  •	Recent spending
+  •	Any savings controls that you set (Low Balance Protection, Safe Saving Level)**

 ## Landscape: